DataSc12/Air-Quality-Monitoring-Using-ML/README.md

 # Air-Quality-Monitoring-Using-ML

 Air pollution is a big issue in today's society.
-This project aims to use leverage the use of machine learning to predict pollution level and air quality of the city of Phoenix, Arizona.
-The PM2.5 pollutant concentration will be predicted based on meteorological data and also the concentration of other pollutants (PM10, CO, NO2, Ozone).
+This project aims to leverage the use of machine learning to predict pollution level and air quality of the city of Phoenix, Arizona.
+The PM2.5 pollutant concentration will be predicted based on meteorological data and also the concentration of other pollutants (PM10, CO).
 A web app was created using Streamlit to make prediction based on values entered by the user.

 Datasets references: